Posts for tag: heel pain

 - Extracorporeal Shock Wave Treatment may also help deal with your persistent heel pain.

-For more information regarding your heel pain, contact our foot and ankle doctors of Foot & Ankle Institute at (281) 531-4100.
+For more information regarding your heel pain, contact our foot and ankle doctors of the Foot & Ankle Institute at (281) 531-4100.
 Our office is conveniently located in West Houston, TX, for when you're ready to schedule an appointment.

 Heel pain is not something that you want to ignore.
 This simple problem could keep you from getting in your morning run or enjoying a good sweat session at the gym.
 Heel pain is one of the most common complaints our Houston foot and ankle doctors, Dr. Asia Lo, Dr. Samuel Mendicino, Dr. Manish Patel, and Dr. Dhvanil Thakor treat.
 Here are the top causes and signs it’s time to see a foot and ankle doctor.